-The Commission considers the draft Rule is likely to contribute to achieving the NEO.
-The draft rule would improve the transparency and consistency of the process used to calculate compensation.
+The Commission considers that the final Rule is likely to contribute to the promotion of the NEO.
+The final Rule would improve the transparency and consistency of the process used to calculate compensation.
 This in turn would promote efficient investment in electricity services and regulatory certainty for the benefit of consumers.
 In addition the proposed amendments to EA's proposal are likely to promote greater reliability and security in the National Electricity Market (NEM), by maintaining the incentive for supplying electricity during an administered price period.